-12The average annual growth rate of industrial land price is 2.62%, which is higher than the average inflation rate by 0.15%.
-13Gao (2014) matched the manufacturing companies to the final bidders of all land auctions using the 1998-2007 NBS Annual Industrial Survey and 1987-2012 land auction data.
+&lt;sup>12The average annual growth rate of industrial land price is 2.62%, which is higher than the average inflation rate by 0.15%.
+Gao (2014) matched the manufacturing companies to the final bidders of all land auctions using the 1998-2007 NBS Annual Industrial Survey and 1987-2012 land auction data.
 Less than 9 percentage points of the land transactions are associated with industrial firms purchasing commercial land.

-level cities, which are based on Chinese administrative divisions.
-A prefecture-level city must meet the following three criteria14: an urban center with a non-rural population over 250,000; a total gross output value of over 200 million RMB (US\$32 million); and a tertiary industry output that contributes over 35% of the GDP, superseding that of primary industry.
+I also collect city-level real estate data from China Real Estate Index System (CREIS), which is constructed and maintained by Soufun.com, the Chinese equivalent of Zillow.
+The cities are prefecturelevel cities, which are based on Chinese administrative divisions.
+A prefecture-level city must meet the following three criteria: an urban center with a non-rural population over 250,000; a total gross output value of over 200 million RMB (US\$32 million); and a tertiary industry output that contributes over 35% of the GDP, superseding that of primary industry.
 There are in total 333 prefecture-level cities in China, with an average geographical size comparable to the metropolitan statistical areas in the US.
 CREIS provides monthly data on the residential property market of 122 cities - including the total floor area and revenue of houses sold - and property-specific characteristics.
 I also use house price indices in Fang et al. (2014), which relies on mortgage data to construct quality-based house price indices for 120 Chinese cities.
 The CREIS also contains piece-by-piece land transaction information for the 145 cities since 2005.
 For each land transaction, the database records its location, total land area, desired floor space area, required cash deposit reservation land value, and final price.
 The 145 cities are officially divided into three tiers based on their economic activities.
 Table 2 provides a summary of the real estate data based on the regional location and three-tier divisions of the cities.